mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 "Yeah, I've been working a chopsaw all morning."

 "Well" this didn't seem to be any kind of answer to him.
+"They want to meet with you"

+Deep breath.

-"They want to meet with you" "You know, I think I'm going to pass on this one."
-I said.
+"You know, I think I'm going to pass on this one."

 I then kicked him and every other recruiter off of my linked in account.
 It's time for a new approach.